How To Save Time in Daily Life When You Feel Rushed

 If you don’t want to totally unsubscribe with certain emailers, set up a secondary email account for online shopping, subscription services, and other non-urgent messages.
 This helps tremendously with email send-and-receive busywork as it won’t interfere with your primary, more important email account.

-7. Stop replying to text messages
+7. Stop replying to texts in real time

 8. Batch your work